Dangyras/Shopify-extended-discount-function/README.md

 # Shopify Function App – Product Discount Extension

-This repository contains a Shopify app that implements a **Product Discount Function** as an [extension-only app](https://shopify.dev/docs/apps/build/app-extensions/build-extension-only-app).
-It uses Shopify Functions to apply dynamic, customer-specific discounts to products in the cart based on product metafields and customer metafields.
+This repository contains a Shopify app that implements a **Product Discount Function** using an [extension-only app architecture](https://shopify.dev/docs/apps/build/app-extensions/build-extension-only-app).
+It uses Shopify Functions to apply dynamic, customer-specific discounts based on product and customer metafields.

-> 💡 This app template does **not** include a backend server or admin embedding.
-If you need those features, consider the [Remix app template](https://github.com/Shopify/shopify-app-template-remix).
+> 💡 This project is already configured and includes all necessary files for the discount function.
+Follow the instructions below to clone and deploy it to a new Shopify development store.

 ---